 Activitydefinition, insert the intent filter provided below (making sure that

 xxxxmatches the subdomain prefix you've been assigned or selected for yourself).
-Be sure to add this as its own separate intent filter.
+Add this as its own separate intent filter.

 <intent-filter android:autoVerify="true"> <action android:name="android.intent.action.VIEW" /> <category android:name="android.intent.category.DEFAULT" /> <category android:name="android.intent.category.BROWSABLE" /> <data android:scheme="https" android:host="xxxx.app.link" /> <data android:scheme="https" android:host="xxxx-alternate.app.link" /> <data android:scheme="https" android:host="xxxx.test-app.link" /> <data android:scheme="https" android:host="xxxx-alternate.test-app.link" /> </intent-filter>